We will learn how to Restart Web Server Centos Apache server on the CentOS 7 Linux operating system in this article.

 Stop Apache from starting up when the system first boots:

 Compared to Restart Web Server Centos, the reload command is quicker and far less disruptive.
 The configuration files are only softly refreshed, though, by doing this.
-It’s possible that the refresh will exclude some dependencies and services.
+The refresh may exclude some dependencies and services.

 Best Practices for Apache